Cheap Flights to Madagascar

 From Port Louis, Antananarivo is 2 hours direct flight.
 Either via Air Mauritius which schedules daily departures, or via Air Madagascar for a biweekly flight, sometimes with stopovers at Tamatave or Fort Dauphin.
 The trip is also provided by Turquish Airlines 3 times a week as mentioned before.
 The prices displayed oscillate between 289 to 450 euro.

-Flights Johannesburg - Madagascar
+Vols Johannesburg - Madagascar

 Daily flight provided by South African Airlines with a price of approximately 580 Euro for 3h30 flight.
 Also, Air Madagascar will soon open the line for 2 flights a week with optimized connections to Nosy Be, Tulear and Fort Dauphin.